 According to experts at Cedars-Sinai Medical Center, the pandemic is likely to have long-term consequences for mental health

-2. Not creating a daily routine
+2. not creating a daily routine

 Employees who are used to a traditional workplace could face a number of challenges when making the transition to remote working, such as maintaining a consistent routine when they're in their home environment.
 Bearing this in mind, managers might want to take the lead on devising a clear structure for the working day.